Advance circular economy

 to combat climate change

-Following becoming climate neutral in its own operations, Tele2 now focus on decreasing the environmental impact of its value chain, including vendors’ use of resources as well as customers’ reuse and recycle behavior.
-Advancing circular economy can also provide Tele2 with access to new business opportunities that are currently underserved in the marketplace.
+Having become climate neutral in its own operations, Tele2 is now focused on decreasing the environmental impact of its value chain, including vendors’ use of resources as well as customers’ reuse and recycle behavior.
+Advancing the circular economy can also provide Tele2 with access to new business opportunities that are currently underserved in the marketplace.

 Reducing the impact of our value chain

 Tele2 is climate neutral in its own operations (Scope 1 and Scope 2 according to the well-established GHG Protocol Corporate Standard).
 Being committed to lead in sustainability, Tele2 now aims to also become the first telco in the markets where we operate to achieve a climate neutral value chain (Scope 3).
 We are far from done, but we will celebrate every victory on our way.